CoderDojoTC/micropython/docs/wireless/08-get-weather.md

       appid=f2b1...'
 ```

 In this example, we are asking it to use US standard Fahrenheit (imperial units) for the city with id 5037649 which is Minneapolis, MN in the USA.
-You can use the Open Weather site to find the id for your city or specify the long and lat of the point you want to get weather forecasts for.
+You can use the Open Weather site to find the id for your city or specify the longitude and latitude of the point you want to get weather forecasts for.
 You can also use the [GeoNames](https://www.geonames.org/5037649/minneapolis.html) to find your city ID number.

 ## How to Use the Open Weather Map API